caracolmzd/dot-profile/README.md

 See `help` for `pushd`, `popd`, and `dirs` to understand the built-ins.

 TL;DR - Navigate directories by "pushing" onto a stack, or ring.
-Rotate the ring, or pop-off entires (and change to the new top of the stack).
+Rotate the ring, or pop-off entries (and change to the new top of the stack).

 I think my wrappers make it more intuitive with a default stack-listing with indexes.
 This makes it as easy as selecting from a menu and avoids using awkward `+/-` directional params.